Earn Trust through Powerful Website Authority

 Cross-Functional Authority Amplification Strategy

-Authority building fails spectacularly when it’s treated as a solo effort by the content team working in isolation.
-The most successful authority strategies I’ve implemented involved coordination across multiple departments, each contributing to the website’s visibility and reputation.
+Authority-building fails when it’s treated as a solo effort by the content team working in isolation.
+The most successful authority-building strategies I’ve implemented have involved coordinating across multiple departments, each contributing to the website’s visibility and reputation.
 (It takes a village, as they say.)

 Coordinate with social media teams to promote new website pages.
 Every time you publish in-depth content, your social channels should share it with commentary that adds context and encourages engagement.
 This drives traffic and signals to search engines that the content is valuable enough to be promoted across multiple channels.

 Align with customer relationship management teams to include website resources in email campaigns and follow-up sequences.
-When sales conversations reference specific articles or guides, it reinforces your expertise positioning.
+When sales conversations reference specific articles or guides, it reinforces your positioning as an expert.
 It also gives prospects tangible proof of your knowledge.

 Most marketers still wonder how to check website authority and immediately reach for tools that promise a simple answer.
 They want to check their website authority, obtain a number, and move on to the next task on their endless to-do list.

-But the outdated authority scores like DA, PA, and DR don’t reflect the nuanced ways search engines and AI models now evaluate websites.
+But outdated authority metrics such as DA, PA, and DR don’t reflect the nuanced ways search engines and AI models now evaluate websites.
 If you’re asking how to increase website authority, you need to shift from score-watching to measuring real outcomes that connect directly to business results.
-The authority of the website is demonstrated through multiple signals working together like an orchestra.
+The authority of the website is demonstrated by multiple signals working together like an orchestra.

 Topical coverage analysis is your foundation.
-This is the fundamental tool for understanding authority, which extends to checking a score in a dashboard.
+This is the fundamental tool for understanding authority, including checking a score in a dashboard.

 Compare your content comprehensiveness against competitors.
-The website with the most complete and relevant topic coverage typically demonstrates higher authority for that subject area.
+The website with the most comprehensive and relevant coverage of a topic typically demonstrates greater authority in that subject area.

 Here’s how to conduct this analysis systematically without losing your mind: